0xVector0/0xVector0/README.md

 ---

-## Featured Projects

----

 ## Roadmap 2025–2026

+- **Statistical Arbitrage Bot (Pairs Trading)**
+  Build and backtest a Python bot for statistical arbitrage on crypto pairs, exploring correlations and trading strategies.

-- Expand Order Book engine in Rust with multi-threaded market simulation
+- **Mini Order Book Engine**
-- Build real-time Solana AMM monitoring and live arbitrage opportunities
-- Research advanced market-making strategies
-- Explore new quant models and statistical finance projects
-- Contribute to open-source blockchain tools and libraries
+  Implement a simulated order book and matching engine to understand market microstructure and order execution logic.

+- **Triangular Arbitrage on Solana**
+  Develop a bot to detect and simulate triangular arbitrage opportunities on Solana AMMs using TypeScript.

+- **AMM Simulator (Uniswap-style)**
+  Create a Python/Rust simulator for automated market makers, liquidity pools, and impermanent loss analysis.

+- **Crypto Market Maker Bot (Simulation)**
+  Build a simulated market making bot to test inventory management, dynamic spreads, and profitability in different market conditions.
 ---